-The servicer will be required to remit all RC collections to the collection account no later than two business days.
-LIPA, as servicer, will not segregate the RCs from the other funds it collects from consumers or its general funds.
-The RCs will only be segregated when the servicer pays them to the trustee.
+The servicer will be required to remit all restructuring charge collections to the collection account no later than two business days of receipt by the servicer or the Authority.
+LIPA, as servicer, will not segregate the restructuring charges from the other funds it collects from consumers or its general funds.
+The restructuring charges will only be segregated when the servicer pays them to the trustee.
 The Securitization Law provides that the priority of a lien and security interest is not impaired by the commingling of funds arising from restructuring charges with other funds.